Voices of Deakin

 From our community, for our community

-Voices of Deakin (VoD) is a group of residents seeking to create a better future for our community, and for the generations who follow us, through greater connection to and independent representation in Parliament.
+Voices of Deakin is a community-led group of local residents working to strengthen participation in democracy and create a better future for our community.

-We respectfully acknowledge the Wurundjeri People of the Woi-wurrung Clan of the Kulin Nation, as the Traditional Owners of the land we live and work on in the Deakin electorate.
+We respectfully acknowledge the Wurundjeri People of the Kulin Nation, as the Traditional Owners of the land we live and work on in the Deakin electorate.

 We recognise their enduring, continued connection to land, sea, sky and community, and acknowledge that sovereignty was never ceded.
 We pay our respects to the courage, wisdom and resilience of Elders past, present and emerging.